alessandroredrouge/greenreguai/Product Requirements Document (PRD).md

 - **Assumptions:**
     - Users have internet access and modern web browsers.
     - Official documents are accessible for scraping or API retrieval.
-    - Hugging Face Inference API access remains available and affordable.
+    - Langchain access remains available and affordable.
 - **Dependencies:**
-    - Reliability of Hugging Face Inference API.
+    - Reliability of Langchain.
-    - n8n's ability to access and process external data sources.
     - Availability of translation services or multilingual documents.

 ---